brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ## The winecellar app

-### intro
 The winecellar application is a simple application with only a few features, but we overengineered it on purpose to make it work for largescale applications.
 You can find the open-source code of the winecellar project here: [frontend, (realtime branch)](https://github.com/brechtbilliet/winecellar) and [backend](https://github.com/brechtbilliet/WineCellarBackend).
 Beware, the backend might be a little quick and dirty ;)

 ### Technology stack

-The technology stack the winecellar uses is:
 <ul>
 <li>Angular 2</li>
 <li>RXJS</li>